 ALASKA BY YACHT

 Alaska, pristine and mesmerizing, is North America’s last frontier.
 Home to glistening glaciers, narrow fjords, snow-capped mountains and lush rain forests, Alaska is a nature lover’s paradise.
-Discover incredible wildlife, including bald eagles, brown bears, humpback whales, Dall’s porpoises and sea lions, and learn about the culture of the native Tlingit Indians, who have lived in the region for thousands of years.
+Discover incredible wildlife, including bald eagles, brown bears, humpback whales, sea lions and Dall’s porpoises.
+Learn about the culture of the native Tlingit Indians, who have lived in the region for thousands of years.
 Your private yacht adventure begins and ends in historic Juneau, Alaska’s capital and originally a gold mining town.
 View our Alaska Yacht Collection.

 Join us in Juneau, Alaska’s historic capital city.
 After exploring the local culture, disembark from the active fishing port of Auke Bay, located just north of the Juneau Airport.
 Head north around the tip of Admiralty island and continue on to Neka Bay, located near the native village of Hoonah.
 Set crab traps before sunset to be hauled the next morning.